ysr25/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Search feature
+This mechanism makes use of the unmodifiable `ObservableList<Flashcard>` in `Model`.
+It filters the given list by searching for the flashcard that matches the given keyword.

+*diagram to be included*

 ### View feature
 This mechanism makes use of the unmodifiable `ObservableList<Flashcard>` in `Model`.
 It filters the given list by searching for the flashcard that matches the given index.